 The Math of Passing

-Aiming for 83 correct out of 100 — including the unscored pilot items — is the most conservative preparation target.
-It accounts for maximum form difficulty and removes the variable of which questions are scored entirely.
+Aiming for 83 correct out of 100 — including the unscored pilot items, since you can't tell them apart — is the most conservative preparation target.
+It accounts for maximum form difficulty and removes the variable of which questions are actually scored entirely.

 Your Exam Day Checklist